 Parents and family members

-– The first advice we receive and remember starts coming in during our growing up years.
+– The first advice we receive and remember start coming in during our growing up years.
 It mostly sticks.
-Some of it comes in the form of Do’s and Don’ts but mostly these are the foundation stones of all advice we receive, absorb and apply in life in later years.
+Some of it comes in the form of Do’s and Don’ts but mostly these are the foundation stones of all advice we receive, absorb, and apply in life in later years.

 Colleagues and peers at work